Platform-OS/pos-cli/gui/next/README.md

 To manually run the tests, you would require a test instance that has the testing code deployed and test data seeded.

-1. Clone the test repository to an empty folder:
+1. If not done previously, [install Playwright browsers](https://playwright.dev/docs/browsers)
     ```bash
+    npx playwright install
+    ```
+2. Clone the test repository to an empty folder:
+    ```bash
     git clone https://github.com/Platform-OS/pos-cli-gui-qa.git
     ```
-2. [Authenticate the directory](https://documentation.platformos.com/get-started/working-with-the-code-and-files/#authenticate-your-environment) to work with platformOS
+3. [Authenticate the directory](https://documentation.platformos.com/get-started/working-with-the-code-and-files/#authenticate-your-environment) to work with platformOS
-3. Navigate to that directory and run the following to deploy the code:
+4. Navigate to that directory and run the following to deploy the code:
     ```bash
     pos-cli deploy <instance alias>
     ```
-4. If the instance data was previously modified, you would have to clean the data to start fresh
+5. If the instance data was previously modified, you would have to clean the data to start fresh
     ```bash
     pos-cli data clean <instance alias>
     ```
-4. Seed the test data to the instance
+6. Seed the test data to the instance
     ```bash
     pos-cli data import <instance alias> --path seed/data.zip --zip
     ```
-5. Build the production-ready code
+7. Build the production-ready code
     ```bash
     npm run build
     ```
-6. Run the preview server
+8. Run the preview server
     ```bash
     npm run preview
     ```